ansyun/dpdk-ans/README.md

          |LCORE0 |       |LCORE1 |       |LCORE2 |
          |-------|       |-------|       |-------|
              |               |               |
-             ---------------RSS------------------
+             ---------------RSS---------------
                              |
          |---------------------------------------|
          |                  NIC                  |
          |---------------------------------------|
 ```
- - NIC distribute packets to different lcore based on RSS, so same TCP flow could be handled in the same lcore.
+ - NIC distribute packets to different lcore based on RSS, so same TCP flow are handled in the same lcore.
  - Each lcore has own TCP stack. so no share data between lcores, free lock.
  - IP/ARP/ICMP are shared between lcores.
- - APP process runs as a tcp server, only listen on one lcore and accept tcp connections from the lcore, so the APP process number shall large than the lcore number.
-The APP process could be deployed on each lcore automaticly and averagely.
+ - APP process runs as a tcp server, only listens on one lcore and accept tcp connections from the lcore, so the APP process number shall large than the lcore number.
+The APP processes are deployed on each lcore automaticly and averagely.
- - APP process runs as a tcp client, app process could communicate with each lcore.
-The tcp connection could be located in specified lcore automaticly.
+ - APP process runs as a tcp client, app process can communicate with each lcore.
+The tcp connection can be located in specified lcore automaticly.
- - APP process could bind the same port if enable reuseport, APP process could accept tcp connection by round robin.
+ - APP process can bind the same port if enable reuseport, APP process could accept tcp connection by round robin.
  - If NIC don't support multi queue or RSS, shall enhance opendp_main.c, reserve one lcore to receive and send packets from NIC, and distribute packets to lcores of netdp tcp stack by software RSS.

 ####Performance Testing